-Curious to know what is venture debt investing?
-I’ve been a venture debt investor for several years to diversify my investments.
+Curious to know about venture debt investing?
+I’ve been a venture debt investor since 2015 to diversify my investments.
 This post will go through the details of what is venture debt and why it may provide higher yields with lower risk.

 One of my favorite investment strategies is the barbell strategy.
 The barbell strategy is where I invest in lower risk companies or indices to hit singles and doubles, while concurrently investing in more speculative companies to hit potential home runs.

 I've structured my after-tax investments to be more low-risk through structured notes and index funds.
 My pre-tax investments are in my rollover IRA, SEP IRA, and Solo 401k to be more high risk.
 Given my pre-tax investments can't be touched until 59.5 without penalty, I find it easier to take more risks with such funds.

 My investments are solely a mixture of equity and fixed income to keep things as simple and straightforward as possible.
 My main goal is to come up with an appropriate asset allocation for my age and risk-tolerance, and let the investments perform as they may.